 Week 5 of the One Room Challenge was by far the hardest yet!
-Have you ever gotten in over your head, smack dab in the middle of a project, and though WHAT WAS I THINKING!?
+Have you ever gotten in over your head?
+Smack dab in the middle of a project though WHAT WAS I THINKING!?
 I have to admit, this was me over the weekend.

 When I told Eric I wanted to team up with The Home Depot to do a DIY ceiling makeover, he was thrilled.
-We’d talked about how much we loved wood beams and coffered ceilings but knew the standard 8 foot ceilings in our converted garage living room wouldn’t allow for too much on the ceiling.
-So we came up with an alternative!
+We’d talked about how much we loved wood beams and coffered ceilings.
+I knew the standard 8 foot ceilings in our converted garage living room wouldn’t allow for too much on the ceiling.
+So we came up with an alternative: a bead board ceiling with faux beams!
+This is a great project if you don’t want to or know how to remove popcorn ceilings!

 BEFORE

 We worked with The Home Depot to bring this amazing DIY ceiling makeover to life!
-It was by far one of the hardest projects we’ve done; mostly because it’s all overhead which is incredibly hard on your neck and arms.
+The bead board ceiling was by far one of the hardest projects we’ve done; mostly because it’s all overhead which is incredibly hard on your neck and arms.
 But the finished product was SO WORTH IT!

 During